EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

 2. You don't have to know Git: if you found something of interest which is *not already in this repo*, please open an [Issue](https://github.com/EbookFoundation/free-programming-books/issues) with your links propositions.
     - If you know Git, please Fork the repo and send Pull Requests (PR).

-3. We have 5 kinds of lists.
+3. We have 6 kinds of lists.
 Choose the right one:

     - *Books* : PDF, HTML, ePub, a gitbook.io based site, a Git repo, etc.
     - *Courses* : A course is a learning material which is not a book.
 [This is a course](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/).
     - *Interactive Tutorials* : An interactive website which lets the user type code or commands and evaluates the result (by "evaluate" we don't mean "grade"). e.g.: [Try Haskell](http://tryhaskell.org), [Try GitHub](http://try.github.io).
+    - *Playgrounds* : are online and interactive websites, games or desktop software useful to learn playing.
+Therefore, you can write, compile (or run), and share this code snippets with others.
+They also usually allows you to fork and get your hands dirty by playing around with other's code.
     - *Podcasts and Screencasts* : Podcasts and screencasts.
     - *Problem Sets & Competitive Programming* : A website or software which lets you assess your programming skills by solving simple or complex problems, with or without code review, with or without comparing the results with other users.